amulyavidhikara/ud036_StarterCode/README.md

 ```
 python entertainment_center.py
 ```
-5. This will generate the output `html` file and automatically open it in the browser.
+5. This will generate the output file `fresh_tomatoes.html` and automatically open it in the browser.

 ## Known Issues
 - While viewing the output file, the second row always shows only one movie.
 Fix planned for v2